Neph0s/Neph0s-wowchemy/content/authors/admin/_index.md

 highlight_name: true
 ---

-Xintao Wang (王鑫涛) is a third year Ph.D candidate at Fudan University in the School of Computer Science, Shanghai, China.
-He is deeply fascinated with ACG culture, and is devoted to revolutionizing the ACG industry with AI techniques.
-Hence, his research interests primarily focus on *autonomous generative agents* and their *personas and personalization*, including (but not limited to):
+Xintao Wang (王鑫涛) is a third year Ph.D candidate at Fudan University in the School of Computer Science.
+He is deeply fascinated with ACG (Anime, Comics & Games) culture, and is devoted to revolutionizing the ACG industry with AI techniques.
+Hence, his research interests primarily focus on  *human-like generative agents and their personas*, including (but not limited to):

-1. **Autonomous Generative Agents**: Developing advanced methods for autonomous, trustworthy, and personalized language agents.
-This extends towards the exploration of their interactions with multiple agents and real environments.
+1. **Role-Playing Language Agents**: Targeting at creating AI agents that faithfully represent specific personas, including: (1) Agents for fictional characters from books and ACG, whose applications include virtual companions, games, and content creation; and (2) Agents for real-world individuals, which deeply understand user personas to serve as their digital proxies or personal assistants.

-2. **Cognitive Modeling in Language Models**: Focusing on integrating elements from cognitive science into LLMs, such as social intelligence, theory-of-mind, personalities, etc. The goal is to promote LLMs' understanding of the inner world of themselves and people, towards more cognitively-aligned and human-like responses.
+2. **Cognitive Modeling in Language Models**: Focusing on integrating anthropomorphic cognition into LLMs, such as ego-awareness, social intelligence, personalities, etc. The goal is to promote LLMs’ understanding of the inner world of themselves and others, hence enabling them to generate more cognitively-aligned and human-like responses.

-3. **Role-Playing Language Agents**: Creating agents that embody specific characters, including: (1) Agents for fictional characters from literature, movies, anime, or games, primarily for entertainment and creativity purpose  such as chatbots and interactive games; and (2) Agents simulating real-world individuals, which provide personalized services by mimicking their behaviors.
 {style="text-align: justify;"}